Creating great content is time-consuming, expensive and difficult for most website owners.

 - I am sharing my expertise.

-- This type of content has the potential to earn links.
+- Reviews and buyer guides have the potential to earn links.

 This is called the evaluation of alternatives stage.